Last updated on January 28, 2025

 Bioluminary | Illustration by Vincent Chritiaens

-Stickers are a new mechanic from Unfinity.
+Stickers are a mechanic exclusive to Unfinity.
 You can have sticker sheets that you drafted or opened in your boosters, and those sheets have various stickers on them.

 There are four types of stickers: art stickers alter the art of the card, name stickers add to the name of the card; power/toughness (P/T) stickers replace a creature’s current P/T, and ability stickers add an ability to a creature.
 You put stickers on a card when another card’s ability allows you to do so.